TheMarlboroMan/dfw-jumpstart/README.md

 - /data/config/config.dnot: main configuration file.
 New inputs must be registered here.
 - /data/resources: all static resource files (music, sounds, textures...). # denotes a comment.
 Examples are included.
 Surfaces are not likely to be used, textures are the new thing instead.

+The organisation of the class and controller files is non prescriptive.
+As far as you are concerned you can have all your controllers, application classes and implementation of the framework on the root directory and everything will be allright.

 #TODO:
 	- Check what happens if you do LOTS AND LOTS of logic...
 Does it slowdown or skip.
 Update the "loop", "preloop", "postloop" section.
 	- Add examples of class logic.